Great Wall Coolbear

 The Great Wall Coolbear (长城酷熊 (Chángchéng Kùxióng)) is a subcompact car designed with a high seating position.
 Its competitors include Kia Soul, Scion xB, and Nissan Cube.

 Design

 The Coolbear's design is a copy of many Scion models.

-The side and rear is similar to a first generation Scion xB, and the front is also a close copy of the Scion t2B concept car.
-The Coolbear comes in with choice of three engines starting from the 1.2 litre diesel; and 1.3 litre, and 1.5 litre gasoline engine.
+The side and rear is similar to a first generation Scion xB, and the front is also a close copy of the Toyota F3R concept car.
+The Coolbear comes in with choice of two petrol engines: 1.3 L and 1.5 L.

 Great Wall Haval M2

 The Great Wall Haval M2 is the lifted crossover version of the Great Wall Coolbear.
 It was launched after a few years and was marketed under the Haval sub-brand.